sweetrdf/in-memory-store-sqlite/doc/SPARQL-support.md

 ## Introduction

-This store supports all [SPARQL Query Language](http://www.w3.org/TR/rdf-sparql-query/) features ([to a certain extent](http://www.w3.org/2001/sw/DataAccess/tests/implementations)) and also a number of pragmatic extensions such as aggregates (AVG / COUNT / MAX / MIN / SUM) and write mechanisms.
+This store supports many [SPARQL Query Language](http://www.w3.org/TR/rdf-sparql-query/) features ([to a certain extent](http://www.w3.org/2001/sw/DataAccess/tests/implementations)) and also a number of pragmatic extensions such as aggregates (AVG / COUNT / MAX / MIN / SUM) and write mechanisms.
 The changes to the SPARQL specification were kept at a minimum, so that the existing grammar parser and store functionality can be re-used.

 This page documents the core differences between SPARQL and what is called "SPARQL+" (originally from in [ARC2](https://github.com/semsol/ARC2)).